filecoin-project/FIPs/FRCs/frc-f3-augmented-snapshot.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any current Filecoin implementations. -->

-We propose the blow changes to the Filecoin CAR snapshot format.
+We propose the below changes to the Filecoin CAR snapshot format.

-- Change CAR roots to be a CID that points to a CBOR-encoded [`SnapshotMetadata`](#snapshotmetadata) struct that is stored as the first data block in the CAR.
+- Change CAR root to be a CID that points to a CBOR-encoded [`SnapshotMetadata`](#snapshotmetadata) struct that is stored as the first data block in the CAR.
 - Store the raw [`F3Snapshot`](#f3snapshot) bytes as the second data block in the CAR when `F3Data != nil` in the metadata.

 ### SnapshotMetadata